 • Work has deadlines, multiple interruptions, high volume and may be stressful at times.

-The above description is not intended to be an all-inclusive list of the duties and responsibilities of this positions, nor are they intended to be such a listing of the skills and abilities required to do the job.
+Disclaimer: This description is not intended to be an all-inclusive list of the duties and responsibilities of this positions, nor are they intended to be such a listing of the skills and abilities required to do the job.
 Rather, they are intended to describe the general nature of this position.
-The position will be removed from the website once an offer is extended and accepted or when a sufficient candidate pool is identified.
-Only candidates who best match requirements of job will be contacted.
-Due to limited staff resources, phone calls cannot be accepted or returned.